It is a hormone that sends signals to the brain so that the sensation of appetite appears.

 The evidence on the factors that modify ghrelin in the body are as follows:

 - An empty stomach stimulates ghrelin.
-Because ghrelin production begins when your stomach is empty, you may be able to limit ghrelin by snacking or eating small meals throughout the day.
+Because ghrelin production begins when your stomach is open, you may be able to limit ghrelin by snacking or eating small meals throughout the day.
 But when the goal is to lose weight, choose snacks that help create a calorie deficit.

 - Weight extremes such as obesity and anorexia alter ghrelin levels.

-On the market there are dietary supplements or ghrelin blockers to modify the levels of the hormone in the body.
+On the market, there are dietary supplements or ghrelin blockers to modify the levels of the hormone in the body.

 Problems associated with ghrelin